nosana-ci/docs.nosana.io/docs/abstract/background.md

 ---
-title: CI/CD Recap
+title: Background
 ---

-# CI/CD Recap
+# What is CI/CD ?

 CI/CD introduces ongoing automation and continuous monitoring throughout the lifecycle of apps, from integration and testing phases to delivery and deployment.